proplot-dev/proplot/docs/why.rst

 Power users often need to change lots of plot settings all at once.
 In matplotlib, this requires a bunch of one-liner setters and getters, like `~matplotlib.axes.Axes.set_title`.

-This workflow is cumbersome, verbose, and often confusing.
+This workflow is verbose and often confusing.
 It can be unclear whether settings can be changed from a `~matplotlib.figure.Figure` setter, an `~matplotlib.axes.Axes` setter, an `~matplotlib.axis.XAxis` or `~matplotlib.axis.YAxis` setter, or a miscellaneous bulk function like `~matplotlib.axes.Axes.tick_params`.

 .. raw:: html